EgbertW/redmine_planning/README.md

 This plugin uses no additional tables so no database migration is needed.
 You do, however, need to give the plan and reschedule permission to users that you want to be able to use this plugin.
 This plugin cannot be enabled or disabled for specific projects but instead hooks into the existing issue tracking project module.

+## Translations
+All strings have been localized and currently an English and a Dutch translation is available.
+If you would like your language supported, use the files in config/locales/ as a starting point for translation and submit a pull request when you're done.
+I'd be happy to merge it in.

 ## Short manual
 ### Starting planning